You have no items in your shopping cart.

 Tongue & Oropharyngeal Exercises for Sleep Apnoea

-During January/February I began looking around and came across a series of videos by Mr Vik Veer, claiming to be Head of Sleep Surgery, Royal National ENT Hospital, London.
+During January/February I began looking around and came across a series of videos by a Professor Vik Veer, claiming to be Head of Sleep Surgery, Royal National ENT Hospital, London.
 Having researched him I found out he was NOT a charletan and he was genuinely who he said he was.
-His videos were very informative and his diagnostic regime is far superior to the very basic one I was subjected to - even athough the clinicians both work for the NHS.
+His videos were very informative and his diagnostic regime is far superior to the very, very basic one I was subjected to - even athough the clinicians both work for the NHS.

 I susequently began his excercises, at least 5 repeats, three times a day including one immediately before sleep.
 It is now mid April and my readings average 2.2 per night.
 The goal to get below 1 by my review at the end of the year.